These competing questions bookend the following statement I borrowed from a social media group that was a preface to some questions about evangelism:

 People who “receive him” (receive Jesus, believe on his name) are the ones to whom “he gave the right to become children of God”, and that is not of their doing, or of anyone else’s doing; it is God’s doing!

 The key word here is “receive”.
 That is how we become God’s children: we receive him, which requires, first, that we believe him.
 The believing comes before the receiving.
-Believing is accepting what he is saying and trusting him so that we put our faith in him and enter into relationship with him.
+Believing is accepting what he is saying and trusting him so that we put our faith in him.
+Then we enter into relationship with him.

 To receive him means more than simply believing, however.
 It means receiving him into our lives (into our “hearts”).
 It means not only trust, but commitment.
-It means receiving him in to have relationship with us, but this is not of our own doing.
+It means entering into relationship with Him, but this is not of our own doing.
 The invitation is His, not ours!

 “For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God….”
 (Eph.
 2:8)